 Auckland Transport conducted a review of the original design for this section of the Tamaki Drive cycleway.
 The review identified areas that could increase benefits for people on bikes by constructing an off-road bi-directional segregated cycle facility.

 Features and benefits of the new design include

 - A 2.8 metre dedicated bi-directional off-road cycleway, separated from the existing shared pathway by the existing grassed berm with pōhutukawa trees.

 - 800mm wide landscaped strip separating the road from the cycleway and provides protection from car doors opening.

-- Maintains the existing traffic lane arrangements and widths.
+- Maintains the existing traffic lane arrangements.

 - Construction of a standard kerb and channel on the edge of the eastbound (train tack) traffic lane.

 - The off-road cycle path reduces risk of kerb strike.